ksu-is/Nonya-Business/README.md

 # Nonya-Business

-# [ ] Create Google Spreadsheet for data to act as input and output
+# [ ] Create Google Spreadsheet for raw data.
+Spreadsheet is to act as input and output
 # [ ] layout program design to translate Cities and frieght into data
 # [ ] use City and frieght Data to find top three best truck location
 # [ ] Output optimal truck location into spreadsheet